-Main walls are of cavity brick construction with a harled and brick finish.
-There is evidence of cavity wall insulation.
+Main walls we assume to be of cavity block and brick construction with a roughcast and brick finish.
+We have been informed that there is cavity wall insulation.

 Windows, external doors and joinery

 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.